HakaiInstitute/kelp-o-matic/docs/beginner_guide_index.rst

 Beginner Guide
 **************

-The hakai-segmentation tool is a program which will detect floating canopy kelp from high resolution RGB imagery such as RPAS (remotely piloted aircraft systems).
+The kelp-o-matic tool is a program which will detect floating canopy kelp from high resolution RGB imagery such as RPAS (remotely piloted aircraft systems).

-This document outlines step-by-step how to execute the hakai-segmentation tool for those with little to no experience with programming.
+This document outlines step-by-step how to execute the kelp-o-matic tool for those with little to no experience with programming.

 .. toctree::
     :numbered: